 You’ll notice three main areas of interest in the photo above.

-By placing these elements in the right places, you’ll ensure that the viewer focuses on them first.
+Placing these elements in the right places ensures the viewer focuses on them first.

 You can use this technique with any type of image.

 This is an easy way to add some visual interest to your photos.